essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 ```

 +++
-In F#, you never question if the value is present but what the value is.
+In F#, you never question if the value is present but only what the value is.

 +++
 Also 'null' is not the default for representing the abscence of value anymore <br /> You need a value by default ?
 Make it explicit !